SPDEngine/SPDE-Visuals/README.md

 ## Acknowledgment

-If you use figures or videos from this repository in talks, papers, or teaching materials, please include an acknowledgment such as:
+Feel free to use any figures, videos, and other materials from this repository in your talks, lectures, and papers—no formal acknowledgment is required.

+If you would like to express gratitude, a brief note such as

-> Figures adapted from the *SPDE-Visuals* repository (Le Chen, Auburn University, lzc0090@auburn.edu, https://spdengine.github.io/SPDE-Visuals/).
+> Figures inspired by the *SPDE-Visuals* repository (Le Chen, Auburn University, https://spdengine.github.io/SPDE-Visuals/)

-Linking to the GitHub repository or project page is also appreciated.
+or a link to this GitHub/GitHub Pages project is very much appreciated.
+For questions or comments, you can reach me at lzc0090@auburn.edu.

+---

+## License

+All materials in this repository are released under the [CC0 1.0 Universal](./LICENSE) public-domain dedication.
+You may copy, modify, and reuse the contents for any purpose, including commercial use, without asking permission.
+Where feasible, please avoid implying any endorsement by the author or affiliated institutions.

 ### Sample Videos (Sora@OpenAI)